Licensing & State Laws

-Arizona’s three-stage licensing process allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.
-The graduated instruction permit and graduated drivers license are key steps.
+Arizona’s multi-stage licensing process allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.
+The graduated instruction permit and graduated driver license are key steps.

 Graduated Instruction Permit

 At age 15 and 6 months, teens can apply for a graduated instruction permit in the state of Arizona.
 To do so, both teen and parent must visit their local driver exam office with two forms of identification.

 Teens must pass a written driver’s knowledge test, pay a $7 fee and pass a vision test to receive a graduated instruction permit.

 With a graduated instruction permit, teens may only drive with a licensed driver age 21 or older supervising and sitting in the front seat.
 Teens are required to practice driving for at least 30 hours, including 10 hours at night, while supervised before they’re allowed a graduated drivers license.